 Facing the reality that my marriage ended in divorce remains painful.

 It isn’t so much that I feel like we failed, but rather, I live with a lingering sensation of profound disillusionment, and yes, loss.
-It is not the man I miss or even marriage.
-It is not the social status that I miss, the “acceptability” in a society that seems to prefer its women married.
+It isn’t the man I miss, or even marriage.
+It isn’t the social status that I miss, or the acceptance in a society that seems to prefer its women married.

 Relationship Lessons From Marriage and Divorce

 The years since my marriage ended in divorce have taught me much: about myself, the man I married, and what I genuinely need in a relationship.
-I’ve done my share of dating, had nearly given up at various points, and yet, I currently enjoy a lovely relationship which I never expected, one that offers mutual pleasure, solace, laughter, and connection.
+I’ve done my share of dating, had nearly given up at various points, and yet, I currently enjoy a lovely situation that I never expected, and it offers mutual pleasure, solace, laughter, and connection.

 As for marriage?

-I wish I felt differently, but I cannot imagine giving that much power to another person again, in particular, legally.
+I wish I felt differently, but I cannot imagine giving that much control to another person again, in particular, legally.
 I’m conflicted over whether or not I think this is wise, or a problem.

 You May Also Enjoy